andreanasuto/tell-me-your-secrets/README.md

 > I'll share a secret and you'll tell me yours

-'Tell me your secret' is a ROR (Ruby on Rails) app inspired by 'The future of secrets' art exhibition by Sarah Newman, Jessica Yurkofsky and Rachel Kalmar from [metaLab (at) Harvard](https://metalabharvard.github.io/) part of the Berkman Klein Center for Internet & Society.
+'Tell me your secret' is a ROR (Ruby on Rails) and Javascript app and portfolio project, inspired by 'The future of secrets' art exhibition by Sarah Newman, Jessica Yurkofsky and Rachel Kalmar from [metaLab (at) Harvard](https://metalabharvard.github.io/) part of the Berkman Klein Center for Internet & Society.

 A simple form asks to anonymously share a secret.
 The app automatically store the IP address of the user inserting the secret.
 Once the secret is written down, another secret is shared back together with the geo-location of that secret.